 Open Banking – How banking learned to love the future

 Open Banking is an overarching principle with supporting systems and regulations that unlocks this vast store of banking data.
-Customers are at the centre of controlling the use of their banking data and, with their consent, sharing it with other institutions.
+Clients are at the centre of controlling the use of their banking data and, with their consent, sharing it with other institutions.

 The question is, why should you care?
 The short answer is because it is happening.
 You can be Kodak, or you can be Instagram.